Measuring Main Streets

 Align provision and programming of civic infrastructure to specific neighbourhood needs.

-The Measuring Main Streets platfrom (part of the Research Knowledge Initiative program from Infrastructure Canada) was developed by the Canadian Urban Institute in partnership with Environics Analytics and Open North.
+The Measuring Main Streets platfrom (part of the Research Knowledge Initiative program from Housing, Infrastructure and Communities Canada) was developed by the Canadian Urban Institute in partnership with Environics Analytics and Open North.

 Canadian Urban Institute Canadian Urban Institute Environics Analytics Open North